29/08/2017 Books & Maps

 Following its first printing by John Day in 1563, edition followed edition.
 However, it is those copies published within the author’s lifetime which today command a premium.

-The copy of Actes and Monuments included in our Books & Maps sale on September 26 is from the third of four lifetime editions.
+The copy of Actes and Monuments sold in our Books & Maps sale on September 26 is from the third of four lifetime editions.
 This 1576 version amounted to a budget reprint of the much-expanded second edition published six years earlier in response to Foxe’s many Catholic critics.
 Running to 2300 pages, two volumes and 150 illustrations, copies were commonly chained beside the Great Bible in cathedrals, churches and guild halls to be read and cited by ecclesiastical and common folk alike.